bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 # Lesson Plan: Unit 5, Lesson 2 - Guatemala's Independence Story

 ## Overview
 This lesson introduces a 7-year-old 2nd-grade student to the story of Guatemala's independence within a 10-week homeschool curriculum.
-Through a narrative from "Guatemala's Independence: A Story," a dictation exercise, a composer study with "Chichicastenango" by Paco Pérez, and a drawing activity, the student will learn about the events and key figures of Guatemala's independence, particularly José Cecilio del Valle who wrote the Act of Independence.
+Through a narrative from "Guatemala's Independence: A Story," a dictation exercise, a composer study with "Chichicastenango" by Paco Pérez, and a drawing activity, the student will learn about the events and key figures of Guatemala's independence, particularly José Cecilio del Valle who was a key contributor to the Act of Independence.
 Designed with Charlotte Mason-inspired methods—narration, storytelling, and hands-on activities—it's engaging and connects to the student's context in San Juan del Obispo, fostering appreciation for historical events and building on Lesson 1's foundation on indigenous resistance.

 ## Alignment with Charlotte Mason Guidelines
 - **Living Books**: Uses "Guatemala's Independence" as a narrative-driven text to bring history to life, adhering to Charlotte Mason's emphasis on authentic, engaging texts.